WWE Raw is XXX: Event

 "Raw is XXX" opened with Hulk Hogan and Jimmy Hart welcoming everyone to the event, after which, Hogan hyped up the crowd with his catchphrase.
 A video package was then shown, highlighting several moments from Raw's history over the last 30 years.

-Next, The Bloodline (Roman Reigns, Jey Uso, Jimmy Uso, Solo Sikoa, and special counsel Paul Heyman) held a trial for honorary member Sami Zayn due to his actions on the previous episode of SmackDown.
+Next, The Bloodline (Roman Reigns, Jey Uso, Jimmy Uso, Solo Sikoa, and special counsel Paul Heyman) held a Tribal Court for the trial of the honorary member Sami Zayn due to his actions on the previous episode of SmackDown.
 Heyman presented evidence that framed Zayn as if he had been conspiring against Reigns.
 Zayn was taken aback by Heyman, as Heyman had shown Zayn support for the last several months, and a disheartened Zayn claimed that he had no defense against Heyman's betrayal.
 An enraged Reigns then reprimanded Zayn for not defending himself and then ordered Sikoa to take him out.
 As Sikoa attempted to strike Zayn, Jey intervened and stated that although he originally did not trust Zayn, he gathered his own evidence in defense of Zayn, which showed Zayn's selflessness and loyalty to The Bloodline.
 Reigns declared that Zayn was not guilty for the time being and that his next test of loyalty would come at the Royal Rumble that Saturday.

 After that, The Usos (Jey Uso and Jimmy Uso), accompanied by Sami Zayn, defended the Raw Tag Team Championship against The Judgment Day (represented by Damian Priest and Dominik Mysterio), accompanied by Finn Bálor and Rhea Ripley.
 During the match, Bálor attacked Jey, who was on the top rope.
 The referee caught Bálor and ejected him from ringside.
 Jimmy then performed a diving plancha on Priest outside the ring.
 As Jimmy brought Priest back in the ring, Jimmy injured his own knee, rendering him unable to continue the match.
 WWE official Adam Pearce stated that if Jimmy could not continue, then The Usos would forfeit the match and their championship.
 Zayn intervened and pleaded with Pearce to allow him to wrestle in Jimmy's place and Pearce complied.
 At one point, Ripley distracted the referee, allowing Priest to perform South of Heaven on Zayn for a nearfall.
 In the climax, Zayn made a blind tag, and Jey performed a superkick on Mysterio.
 Jey and Zayn then performed the 1D on Mysterio and Zayn pinned him to retain the titles for The Usos.

 In a backstage segment, John "Bradshaw" Layfield (JBL) and Baron Corbin attempted to enter a poker tournament featuring various current wrestlers and WWE Hall of Famers and veterans, only for The Godfather to prevent them from doing so.
 After JBL spoke to the owner running the tournament, which was revealed to be JBL's former APA tag team partner Ron Simmons, Corbin and JBL bribed Simmons and Godfather to allow them to enter the tournament.